 Grinding out some miles on a walk to Thanh Ha Pottery Village, we pass a couple of old fellows chatting away and downing shots of some ghastly looking homemade rice whiskey.
-They encourage us to stop and join them, but having gone down this road before, and knowing Vietnamese booze to be a real pain in the glass, I tell them we’re sorry but we have to meet somebody; a fib told on behalf of my liver!
+They encourage us to stop and join them, but having gone down this road before and knowing Vietnamese booze to be a real pain in the glass, I tell them we’re sorry but we have to meet somebody; a fib told on behalf of my liver!

 Walking back to town we pass a funky little bar.
 The sun is scorching, the beer is icy cold; you do the math!
 Even though the price of a glass of local beer has risen from 14 cents on our last trip to 16 cents today, the more astute among you will likely surmise this inflation does little to dissuade my will to swill!

-Hoi An is a foodie’s mecca, and we’ve become consistent connoisseurs, sampling drool-inducing salads infused with passion fruit, pomelos, papaya, mangoes, shallots, dragon-fruit, and other marvellous morsels triggering a medley of ‘mmm-mmm’ mutterings.
+Hoi An is a foodie’s mecca, and we’ve become consistent connoisseurs, sampling drool-inducing salads infused with passion fruit, pomelos, papaya, mangoes, shallots, dragon-fruit, and other marvelous morsels triggering a medley of ‘mmm-mmm’ mutterings.
 The fresh organic veggies are produced using no manure or chemical fertilizers; instead they use an algae found only in a special lagoon in Tra Que village.

 We cycle out to the organic Tra Que Vegetable Village through the green silence of rice fields as flat as a ducks instep.
 A large water buffalo is sliding its bottom jaw side to side in the mastication of its grassy breakfast, and a farmer standing beside it gestures for us to get up on top of the cud-chewer.
 Even knowing a dong donation will be expected, I figure boarding a buffalo is a new experience, so why not?

 Christine readies her camera as I clumsily climb up onto the brutes back, but the photo makes it look as if I am trying to ‘mount’ the mammoth mammal.
-Hoisting myself further up its back for more respectable photo, I suddenly realize I have absolutely no business being atop a seven foot, 2500 pound animal that with one toss of his hugely horned head, could instantly convert me into Canadian shish-kebab!
-Fortunately the docile brute seems unfazed by its inexperienced human cargo and continues munching.
+Hoisting myself further up its back for more respectable photo, I suddenly realize I have absolutely no business being atop a seven foot, 2500 pound animal that with one toss of his hugely horned head could instantly convert me into Canadian shish-kebab!
+Fortunately the docile brute seems unfazed by its inexperienced human cargo and continues to munch.

 Along a narrow alleyway, we follow directional arrows and aromas to a well-hidden, highly touted hole in the wall restaurant called Ba Le Well.
 It has a below basic décor and there is no need of a menu, as the all-you-can-fill-your-face-with eatery is a one dish joint.
-The waitress approaches with dinner, consisting of satay-style barbequed pork and chicken, fried spring rolls, peanut and spicy dipping sauces, a plate piled with herbs and greens, rice paper sheets, and a pancake called ‘banh xeo’, roughly the size of a Frisbee.
+The waitress approaches with dinner consisting of satay-style barbequed pork and chicken, fried spring rolls, peanut and spicy dipping sauces, a plate piled with herbs and greens, rice paper sheets, and a pancake called ‘banh xeo’ the size of a Frisbee.

 The lurking waitress, no doubt aghast at our sloppy struggles, returns to offer another lesson.
 Thanking our taskmaster once again, we order a cold beer to make her go away.
 While her back is turned we quickly hide the remaining food by squashing it together inside the big pancake, transforming it into one gargantuan wrap.
 Our tricky meal at Ba Le Well is a fun dining experience and a perfect pig-out!